-Summer has arrived!
-The days are wonderfully long, rain has proven to be a little shy to date, and the temperatures promise to become more summer-like as the month progresses.
-June is filled with chores that linger from spring, as well as preparations necessary for the garden to continue to thrive well into late fall.
+S ummer has arrived!
+The days are wonderfully long, rain has proven to be more than adequate and the temperatures promise to become more summer-like.
+June is filled with chores that linger from spring, as well as preparations necessary for the garden to continue to thrive for the summer.
 As the temperatures rise, enjoy the coolness of the early morning and evenings for those tasks requiring the most exertion, with the heat of the day reserved for lighter duties.
-Try to water in the early morning as well, since evening watering promotes diseases and evaporation is most extreme during the mid-day hours.
-Also, don't forget your hat and sunscreen.
-Finally, remember to sit down with your favorite cold beverage to write in your journal and to enjoy the fruits of your efforts!
+Try to water in the early morning as well, since evening watering promotes diseases and a morning drink prepares the plant for the heat of the mid-day hours!
+Don't forget your hat and sunscreen and finally, remember to sit down with your favorite cold beverage as you write in your journal and enjoy the fruits of your efforts!